MenkeTechnologies/zpwr/README.md

 - fzf searching of all git directories on computer
 - fzf searching of all dirty git directories on computer
 - zsh completion for z command bases on .z database
-- keybindings to save to mysql learning database and to search from it
+- keybindings to save to mysql learning table
+- functions to search from mysql learning table
+- functions, `redo <number...>` and `rsql <number...>`, to modify mysql learning table
 - keybinding formats newlines and spaces before saving to mysql learning database
 - oh my zsh plugins loading based on OS
 - tmux keybindings based on OS